TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 ## Root Cause Analysis

-Earlier, I posed the question "What is a mechanism to exploit?", to which one answer was *serialization of references*.
+Earlier, I posed the question "What is a mechanism to exploit?", to which our answer was *serialization of references*.
 Under the hood, this often boils down to a simple shallow copy (aka a pointer copy, `new_ptr = old_ptr`) which skips further deserialization.
 In general terms, it can be expressed with the following pseudocode:

 ```cpp
 template<class T>